dirkmueller/presentation-nashville-logclassify/presentation.md

 <img data-src="images/ml-generic-workflow.png" class="plain"/>

 Note:
-- And look for what went wrong to produce a report.
+- After the model has been trained with nominal data, it can detect the noise from the target data and report what went wrong
 - Next we will see how to implement such model